sichhabra/AIAssignment2/README.md

-# AIAssignment2
+# Artificial Intelligence Assignments
 A pacman game simulation with multiagents(player and ghosts) as a part of AI Assignment.
+Implemented BFS,DFS,Iterative DFS and A-star search algorithms